denniszielke/phoenix/challenges.3.md

 ![](/img/challenge3.png)

-## Here's what you'll learn:
+---

+## What you will learn

 - How to write Yaml files to specify a desired state of a Kubernetes object
-- How to use the Azure Portal to view Application performance
+- How to use the Azure Portal to view application performance
 - How to store secrets in Kubernetes
 - How to configure your Kubernetes instance to ensure a certain number of pods is always running
 - How to define rolling upgrades to avoid downtime during an application update
-- How to put all what you've learned into an end to end azure devops pipeline
+- How to put all what you've learned into an end to end Azure DevOps pipeline

+---

 ## 1. Create Kubernetes multi container app deployment via yaml